tnkteja/CSC510Project.NET/Readme.md

 An attempt to port web application developed for the class project into .NET

-## Backend : Web API using RESTful interface on CRUD operations
+## Backend - Web API using RESTful interface on CRUD operations
-### Part 1  Persistence : Created the persistence for the entities using the **.NET Entity Framework 6.0** for the project
+### Persistence - Created the persistence for the entities using the **.NET Entity Framework 6.0** for the project

 * Using ADO.NET Entity data model.
   * with **model first approach.**